deepakj619/setu-assignment-node-app/README.md

 # setu-assignment-node-app
-Created nodejs application for split app.
+Created nodejs application for split-wise app.

 # Features
 The project uses express js as framework and mongodb as the main database